zzh611/cryptocurrency/README.md

 ## Acknowledgements
-This is a project of STAT 709 Fall 2021 at UW-Madison, supervised by Prof. John .
+This is a project of STAT 605 Fall 2021 at UW-Madison, supervised by Prof. John Gillett.

 ## Contributors